scallop-io/sui-scallop-sdk/README.md

 Scallop currently maintains this address `6462a088a7ace142bb6d7e9b` for use in the production environment.

-Of course, you can also directly use the [sui-scallop-api](https://github.com/scallop-io/sui-scallop-api) project to directly request an addresses.
+Of course, you can also directly use the [sui-scallop-api](https://github.com/scallop-io/sui-scallop-api) project to directly request addresses.

-The rest of the features are for Scallop administrators to use, and require a set of API authentication key to use the create, update, and delete address functions.
+The rest of the features are for Scallop administrators to use, and require a set of API authentication keys to use the create, update, and delete address functions.

 ```typescript
   const address = new ScallopAddress({